Miacidae/Lil-Manster-Public/README.md

 - A recent version of [**python 3**](https://www.python.org/) must be installed and in your path.
   During setup, make sure to install pip and to add python to your environment variables.

+- Install the Pillow module by running `python -m pip install pillow` in cmd.

 - Go through the `tools` folders and install said tools wherever you see an `.url` file.
   64tass, SuperFamiconv and Lunar Expand are required downloads, and the others are all strongly recommended.

 - A hex editor like [**HxD**](https://mh-nexus.de/en/hxd/) and a decent text editor like [**Sublime**](https://www.sublimetext.com/) or [**Notepad++**](https://notepad-plus-plus.org/) are also recommended.

 - Place a headerless copy Fire Emblem: Thracia 776 in the `base_rom` folder and name it `FE5.sfc`.
+  Then, it needs to be expanded to 48 Mbit ExLoROM (6 MB) 2.
-  The text file in `base_rom` gives you further instructions on how to expand the ROM with Lunar Expand.
+  Read the text file in `base_rom` for detailed instructions on how to expand the ROM with Lunar Expand.

 -----------------
 Operation
 -----------------

-- Click the `build.bat` file to generate a copy of the current developper version of Lil' Manster, as well as an UPS patch.
+- Click the `build.bat` file to generate a copy of the current developper version of Lil' Manster.
+  Mac/Linux users should instead use `build.sh`.

 - If no ROM is generated, consult the command line prompt and the `log.txt` file for possible error messages.
   Do ignore the "Warning messages" in the log, as they do not prevent the build process and are generally unconsequential.